 1-Click Clack Moo, Cows That Type by Doreen Cronin

 2- The Gas We Pass (The Story of Farts) by Shinta Cho

 3-Don’t Let the Pigeon Drive the Bus! by Mo Willems

 4- Flora’s Blanket by Deb Gliori

 6- Ella the Elegant Elephant by Carmela and Steven D’Amico

 9- No, David! by David Shannon

 Quite honestly, I could eat cereal for dessert, and my girls are the same way thanks to my influence.
 When I come home from the store with Kellogg’s Bite-Sized Mini Wheats® you’d think I had chocolate ice cream in my hands.
 We take cereal very seriously around here.
-In fact, Ella’s favorite dessert is Kellogg’s Frosted Flakes® and yogurt mixed together in place of milk.
+In fact, one of Ella’s favorite desserts is Kellogg’s Frosted Flakes® and yogurt mixed together in place of milk.

 What are your favorite children’s books?

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.